huggingface/transformers/docs/source/add_new_model.rst

 in both the original implementation and 🤗 Transformers implementation, at the same positions in the network respectively, and to successively remove print statements showing the same values for intermediate presentions.

-When you’re confident that both implementations yield the same output, verifying the outputs with ``torch.allclose(original_output, output, atol=1e-3)``, you’re done with the most difficult part!
+When you're confident that both implementations yield the same output, verifying the outputs with ``torch.allclose(original_output, output, atol=1e-3)``, you're done with the most difficult part!
 Congratulations - the work left to be done should be a cakewalk 😊.

 **Adding all necessary model tests**